trholy/lunchhunt/README.md

 python example_2.py
 ```
 **Receive push notifications with:**
-* ‼️LunchHunt‼️ Alerts with location details.
+* !! ️LunchHunt !!!️ Alerts with location details.

 ### **Benefits for Busy Devs like You:**
 * **Save Time**: No more `for` loops through food websites!